liberatorycomputing/DataActivismProgram/Lesson 14.md

     - Critical Research Question: How can schools address the school-to-prison pipeline and create more restorative justice practices to support students, particularly those from historically marginalized communities?
     - Critical Research Question:  What is the impact of standardized testing on student outcomes, particularly for students from historically marginalized communities, and what alternative assessment practices can schools implement to better support student learning and promote equitable outcomes?

-5. Have the students come up with critical research questions based off 2 videos, How US schools punish Black kids | 2020 Election, and The school-to-prison pipeline, explained.
+5. Have the students come up with critical research questions based off 2 videos, <a href = "https://www.youtube.com/watch?v=lFJ37ri-Saw&embeds_referring_euri=https://docs.google.com/&embeds_referring_origin=https://docs.google.com&source_ve_path=MjM4NTE&feature=emb_title">How US schools punish Black kids | 2020 Election</a>, and <a href = "https://www.youtube.com/watch?v=HoKkasEyDOI">The school-to-prison pipeline</a>, explained.
 Before watching the videos, explain that the school-to-prison pipeline is the practice of disproportionately involving students of color in the criminal justice system for minor school disciplinary issues.

 6. Advise the students to start their research questions with phrases such as “in what ways,” “what if,” and “what is the impact of” and to refrain from starting a question with “does”